fips203ipd

 Benchmarks

-The results from running bench on a couple of my systems are available in the tables below.
+bench results from a few of my systems are shown below.

 Lenovo ThinkPad X1 Carbon, 6th Gen (x86-64 i7-1185G7, AVX-512 backend)